Leonardo-Boss/suckless-site/st.suckless.org/index.md

 -------------

 The configuration is done in `config.h` (like in dwm).
 You can define:

 * TERM
 * fonts
 * default colors
 * special key
 * line drawing characters.
-The VT100 name is used as an index in the `gfx` table.
+The VT100 name is used as an index in the `gfx` array.
 From terminfo(5):

 	Line Graphics